ast-grep/ast-grep.github.io/website/guide/tooling-overview.md

 For example, you can run ast-grep linting every time you push a new commit to your main branch.

 To use ast-grep in GitHub Action, you need to [set up a project](/guide/scan-project.html) first.
-You can do this by running `sg new` in your terminal, which will guide you through the process of creating a configuration file and a rules file.
+You can do this by running `ast-grep new` in your terminal, which will guide you through the process of creating a configuration file and a rules file.

 Next, you need to create a workflow file for GitHub Action.
 This is a YAML file that defines the steps and actions that will be executed when a certain event occurs.
 You can create a workflow file named `ast-grep.yml` under the `.github/workflows/` folder in your repository, with the following content: